+SHARP HEALTHCARE DIABETES HEALTH EDUCATORS - SUMMARY OF RESPONSES

+HEALTH CONDITIONS AND NEEDS FOR PATIENTS AND FAMILY MEMBERS

+- Cardiovascular issues

+- Behavioral health issues: depression associated with diabetes, bipolar

+- Diabetes

+- Eating disorders

+- Gastric bypass issues

+- Kidnev issues

-SHARP HEALTHCARE DIABETES HEALTH EDUCATORS - SUMMARY OF RESPONSES HEALTH CONDITIONS AND NEEDS FOR PATIENTS AND FAMILY MEMBERS Cardiovascular issues Behavioral health issues: depression associated with diabetes, bipolar Diabetes Eating disorders Gastric bypass issues • • • Kidney issues Neuropathy: weakness, numbness, and pain from nerve damage, usually in the hands and feet Post kidney transplant issues Vision issues SOCIAL DETERMINANTS OF HEALTH FOR PATIENTS AND FAMILIES · · · · · · · · · · · · · · · · · · · There are misconceptions about the health conditions by family members.
-Education for patients: general lack of patient empowerment and knowledge on diabetes Education for providers: patients are referred to general practitioners and medical doctors who are not knowledgeable in diabetes care Food insecurity ACCESS TO HEALTH CARE CHALLENGES AND BARRIERS FOR PATIENTS AND FAMILY MEMBERS • ESS TO HEALTH CARE CHALLENGES AND BARRIERS FOR PATIENTS AND FAMILY MEMBERS Community and family support: lack of family support due to economic reasons.
-Cultural differences Middle Eastern patient population cultural/belief differences: Tendency to eat very late and only two times a day which make it harder to control blood glucose levels.
-Arab population -has difficulty trusting and believing the diabetes education content, which creates challenges when trying to change eating and life style habits.
-Husbands are dominant in the household and due to work status cannot support their wife during appointments.
-Asian culture -eating two bowls of rice is the norm; lack health literacy in nutrition.
-Some cultures believe big babies are healthier.
-Economic insecurity If husband misses work, family does not eat; same goes for taking time off for sick leave or medical emergencies.
-Food insecurity Education: lack of knowledge of disability and employment rights (i.e. employees are unaware that by law they must be allowed to check their blood sugar levels at work).
-Some patients believe insulin causes blindness (not diabetes condition itself) or think that death or amputation is inevitable when diagnosed with diabetes.
-Providers forget to remind patients to bring their blood glucose meters.
-Even well-educated patients with gestational diabetes may not care for themselves properly. • are lazy.
-Violence: instances of domestic/familial ab ouse.
+- Neuropathy: weakness, numbness, and pain from nerve damage, usually in the hands and feet

+- Post kidney transplant issues

+- Vision issues

+SOCIAL DETERMINANTS OF HEALTH FOR PATIENTS AND FAMILIES

+- Community and family support: families can be unsupportive of the "diet" they must adhere to.
+There are misconceptions about the health conditions by family members. - Education for patients: general lack of patient empowerment and knowledge on diabetes - Education for providers: patients are referred to general practitioners and medical doctors who are not knowledgeable in diabetes care - Food insecurity - Medication Issues: prescription issues such as medications not being covered under the patients insurance.
+This can be an issue when the doctor does not write "or" on the prescription renewal so that it can be replaced with different type of drug. - Stigma: the burden is reinforced by medical providers who scare the patients.

+ACCESS TO HEALTH CARE CHALLENGES AND BARRIERS FOR PATIENTS AND FAMILY MEMBERS

+- Community and family support: lack of family support due to economic reasons. - Cultural differences - o Middle Eastern patient population cultural/belief differences: - Tendency to eat very late and only two times a day which make it harder to control blood glucose levels. - Arab population -has difficulty trusting and believing the diabetes education content, which creates challenges when trying to change eating and life style habits. - Husbands are dominant in the household and due to work status cannot support their wife during appointments. - Asian culture -eating two bowls of rice is the norm; lack health literacy in nutrition. - Some cultures believe big babies are healthier.

+Economic insecurity

+- If husband misses work, family does not eat; same goes for taking time off for sick leave or medical emergencies. - Food insecurity - Education: lack of knowledge of disability and employment rights (i.e. employees are unaware that by law they must be allowed to check their blood sugar levels at work). - Some patients believe insulin causes blindness (not diabetes condition itself) or think that death or amputation is inevitable when diagnosed with diabetes. - o Providers forget to remind patients to bring their blood glucose meters. - o Even well-educated patients with gestational diabetes may not care for themselves properly.

+Health insurance issues

+- Stigma: some patients have preconceived ideas of what a person living with diabetes looks like.

+There is stigma around the use of the word diabetic, and some people believe people with diabetes are lazv. - Violence: instances of domestic/familial abuse.